WJ714/Bridginggap-flux/README.md

 - and make some figures to include in your group presentation.
 ## 📘 Tutorial Guide
 - R script: FLUXNET.rmd
 - We provide some example uses of FLUXNET data.
 You can use these as a starting point, discuss with your group, and explore other ways of plotting.
-Please take time to interpret the figures and include them in your group presentation (add link for group slides!).
+Please take time to interpret the figures and include them in your [group presentation](https://drive.google.com/drive/folders/19XyadKuvngJOKJHWAuCEHk5Et7oZf5VI?usp=drive_link).

 # 📦 Tutorial 2: REddyProc
 ### 🔗 What is REddyProc?